 It is important to know these factors so you can save your documentation to send to us so we can start building your case.
 Keep all receipts, bills, and paperwork of any kind.
 Being able to prove your losses is the best way for us to build a strong case, so you get the maximum amount for your claim.

-For a free legal consultation with a car accidents lawyer serving Westerville, call (614) 538-1116
+For a free legal consultation with a car accident attorney in Westerville, call (614) 538-1116

 Proving Negligence in an Ohio Car Accident